 Other methods to adopt of how to find a hole in an air mattress include the baby powder method and the submersion method.
 The baby powder method is very messy.
 It is essentially dumping baby powder all over any type of blow up mattress, then slowly inflating more.
 When more air is added, it will escape through the hole at a faster rate, which causes the baby powder to blow upwards making a small powder cloud and alerting you to the location of the leak.

-The submersion method is fairly easy if you have a swimming pool, but can result in water inside your mattress, which is impossible to get out and leads to mold.
+The submersion method is relatively easy if you have a swimming pool, but can result in water inside your mattress, which is impossible to get out and leads to mold.
 It also cannot be used with air mattresses that have attached electric pumps.
-It is exactly what it sounds like, you submerge the mattress partially inflated under water, which forces the air inside to try to rise to the surface.
-If you get air bubbles you’ve found the leak.
+It is exactly what it sounds like, you submerge the mattress partially inflated underwater, which forces the air inside to try to rise to the surface.
+If you get air bubbles, you’ve found the leak.